nupejosh/shiny-sniffle/source/index.html.md

 > Make sure to replace `JWT_TOKEN` with your own generated token.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+HealNow uses JWT tokens to allow access to the API.
+You can register a new HealNow JWT secret key at our [developer portal](http://example.com/developers).

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+HealNow expects for the JWT secret key to be used to generate the signature of the JWT token for all API requests to the server in a header that looks like the following:

-`Authorization: meowmeowmeow`
+`Authorization: Bearer JWT_TOKEN`

 <aside class="notice">
-You must replace <code>meowmeowmeow</code> with your personal API key.
+You must replace <code>JWT_TOKEN</code> with your personal token.
 </aside>

 # Merchants